 - Raise your bed.
 Sleeping with your upper body raised 4 to 6 inches (10 to 15 centimeters) may help prevent reflux symptoms.
 Raising the head of your bed with blocks or sleeping on a foam wedge is more effective than is using extra pillows.

 - Relax.
 When you're under stress, digestion slows, possibly worsening reflux symptoms.
 Relaxation techniques, such as deep breathing, meditation or yoga, may help.

-Many people with frequent heartburn use over-the-counter or alternative therapies for symptom relief.
+Many people with frequent stomach problems, including heartburn, use over-the-counter or alternative therapies for symptom relief.
 Remember that even natural remedies can have risks and side effects, including potentially serious interactions with prescription medications.
 Always do careful research and talk with your doctor before trying an alternative therapy.

-There are no alternative therapies that have been found specifically to relieve bile reflux or protect against and relieve esophageal inflammation.
+There are no alternative therapies that have been found specifically to relieve bile reflux or protect against and relieve gastric or esophageal inflammation.
 Some herbal remedies may be helpful, but there is no evidence that they work and some may be harmful.
 If you decide to start any of these therapies, discuss them with your doctor.
-They include:

 Preparing for your appointment

 Make an appointment with your doctor if you have signs or symptoms common to bile reflux.
 After your doctor's initial evaluation, you may be referred to a specialist in digestive disorders (gastroenterologist).